mananpreetsingh/personal/Docker.md

 ` docker inspect --format '{{ .NetworkSettings.IPAddress }}' container_name_or_id`

-or find the dokcer network using ` docker network ls`
+or find the docker network using

+` docker network ls`

-then run the inspect command on dokcer network as ` docker network inspect < network name>`
+then run the inspect command on dokcer network as

+`docker network inspect < network name>`

 Reconfigure the Linux machine clock: